framps/raspiBackupDoc/en/src/faq.md

 ### 19) What formatting must a partition have on which a backup is stored?

-In principle, any file system that can be mounted on Linux can be used. can be mounted.
+In principle, any file system that can be mounted on Linux can be used.
 However, there are a few things to consider:

 - A rsync backup uses hardlinks which are supported by ext3/4.
   Then only changed files are backed up and identical files are linked via hardlinks.
 An ext4 file system which is shared via smb does not support hardlinks.
 An alternative is NFS.
-If no hardlinks are hardlinks are not supported, rsync cannot be used.
+If no hardlinks are supported, rsync cannot be used.

 - FAT32 can only store files up to 4GB.
 A dd backup will be as large as the SD card (unless the configuration option